 The delineation of geological conditions and the definition of mineral resources and ore reserves is a complex process requiring input from many areas of specialisation and a high degree of interpretation of results obtained from exploration programs.
-While the Company employs best industry practise to develop reliable estimates, there remains a risk that when mining commences geological conditions could vary with those projected.
-In this case, there is a risk that geological conditions could adversely affect ongoing operations and in extreme circumstances, result in the abandonment of a project.
+While the Company employs best industry practises to develop reliable estimates, there remains a risk that if and when mining commences geological conditions could vary from those projected.
+In such case, there is a risk that geological conditions could adversely affect ongoing operations and in extreme circumstances, result in the abandonment of a project.